TradingView Review 2024: The Ultimate Technical Analysis Platform?

 Speaking from experience as a former hedge fund trader, I wouldn’t have been half as successful without my mentor.

 Thankfully, TradingView represents the biggest trading community in the world with over 50 million users.
-In fact, as of December 2023, TradingView is officially the most popular investing website in the world, with greater traffic than big-name brands like Nike, TripAdvisor, and Hulu.
+In fact, as of November 2024, TradingView is officially the most popular investing website in the world, with greater traffic than big-name brands like Nike, TripAdvisor, and Forbes.

 Essentially, TradingView provides all of the means to connect, learn, and share trade ideas with experienced traders.
 This includes the following: